Adam J. Harrington

-Adam John Harrington (born November 26, 1972) is a Canadian-American actor and producer.
+Adam John Harrington (born November 26, 1972) is a Canadian actor and producer.
 He is known for his role as Roy Earle in the 2011 video game L.A.
 Noire.
 He has also appeared on Supernatural, The Secret Circle, Queer as Folk, Dexter and Bosch.
 He is also known for portraying Sindri in the 2018 video game God of War and its 2022 sequel God of War Ragnarök, for which he received a nomination for the British Academy Games Award for Performer in a Supporting Role.